bdelacretaz/blog-drafts/success-at-apache-legal-shield-2018.md

 Let's make sure we take advantage of the well-designed Apache Legal Shield that the Foundation provides to us, by strictly following our release policy and clearly specifying what is what in terms of downloadable software.

 _I never thought I'd write a blog post on a legal topic, so here's the FUN DISCLAIMER: As mentioned, I am not a lawyer by far, and the above should not be considered legal advice - just a pragmatic view that can hopefully help our contributors better understand the related issues.
 For legal advice, consult a professional!
-And if you're thirsty now, get a drink!_
+And if you're thirsty after reading all this, get a drink!_

 [1] https://www.apache.org/foundation/bylaws